Stat184-Spring2025/Sec2_FP_GabrielleSmeltzer_GreerMoran_SnehaArya/README.md

 # Air Pollution Across the Globe

-This project is an analysis of global pollution and population datasets to better understand different factors when it comes to air quality.
+This project is an analysis of global pollution and population datasets to better understand different factors regarding air quality.

 ## Overview